EvgDubrovin/EvgDubrovin/README.md

 ### Hi there! 👋

 My name is Evgeny.
 I'm currently developing proficiency in SQL, Python, statistics and other data analytics skills.
+Looking for a job as a junior/intern data analyst.

 **My certificates:**
 * [Google Data Analytics](https://coursera.org/share/0d043b46b7266ad0e950643238b31c90)